ABC-iRobotics/fanuc-webcontrol/README.md

 7. [Bugs, feature requests, etc](#bugs-feature-requests-etc)

 ## Requirements
-This is written in Fanuc Karel language, TP code and JavaScript.
-It is tested on FANUC M-430iA2P robot with R-J3iC controller v7.40 and FANUC LR MATE 200iC with R30iA Mate Controller v7.20
+This is written in FANUC KAREL language, TP code and JavaScript.
+It is tested on a FANUC M-430iA2P robot with R-J3iC controller v7.40

 The following registers [R], position registers[PR] and FLAGs are used:
 - [R]: [See Register page](register.md),